 3. In the case of Rajinder Datt vs State of Haryana, it was determined that the accused’s simple declaration during the attack that he would murder the injured would not trigger Section 506 of IPC.
 This is especially true when the injuries are not severe and do not affect any important parts of the injured’s body.

 4. In Keshav Baliram Naik vs State of Maharashtra, the accused was accused of touching the prosecutrix’s hand while she was sleeping, removing the quilt, and putting his hand in her clothes.
 He threatened to murder her if she revealed his identity.
 However, the prosecutrix yelled, causing her parents to awaken.
 The defendants were found guilty under Section 506 of IPC by the High Court.

 5. In the case of Manik Taneja vs. the State of Karnataka (2015) the appellant was involved in an accident in which she collided with an auto-rickshaw, injuring the passenger of the vehicle.
 She later revealed that the policemen misbehaved with her and threatened her with accusations of hasty and careless driving.
-She was enraged by this and wrote comments on the Bangalore traffic police Facebook page accusing the police inspector of harassment and aggressive behavior.
+She was enraged by this and wrote comments on the Bangalore Traffic Police Facebook page accusing the police inspector of harassment and aggressive behaviour.

 People Also Read: Case Laws and Practical Examples of Section 379 of IPC

 The above explanation shows that the primary objective of criminal intimidation is to convince the person threatened to do or refrain from doing anything that the person was not lawfully obligated to do or omit.